iitis/Polar-HRV-data-analysis/README.md

 ## FUNCTIONALITY:
 - Loading RR intervals and accelerometer data from Polar H10 wearable devices collected through [Polar Sensor Logger](https://play.google.com/store/apps/details?id=com.j_ware.polarsensorlogger&hl=pl&gl=US) application.
 - Preparation of data preprocessing: identification and removal of anomalous measurements, data interpolation.
-- Calculation of HRV values using the RMSSD (Root Mean Square of the Successive Differences) approach in sliding windows.
+- Calculation of HRV values using the RMSSD (Root Mean Square of the Successive Differences), SDNN (Standard Deviation of N-N intervals) or pNN50 (number of pairs of adjacent R-R intervals with a difference greater than 50 ms) approaches in sliding windows.
 - Calculation of mobility coefficient based on accelerometer data.
 - Data postprocessing: plots of results, distributions, the calculation of correlation coefficients, etc.